chrisjrob/chrisjrob.github.io/_posts/2018-09-23-fixing-album-art-in-sonos-under-linux.md

 After considerable googling I eventually determined that the missing covers were missing because I had embedded the album cover with a higher resolution than SONOS can cope with.

 To fix this problem I needed to extract the embedded images, change the resolution, remove the current images, and re-embed the new lower resolution image.
-I needed to do this for each album that is missing its cover.
+I needed to do this for each album that was missing its cover.

 <!--more-->